-Connect the vent fitting and the 90° elbow to the combustion blower using the rubber coupling and clamps.
+Ensure that the vent fitting and the 90° elbow is securely attached to the combustion blower.

-NOTE: The vent fitting MUST be installed with the airflow marking arrow pointed toward the vent pipe, with the drain stub at a 20 to 30° downward slope.
+NOTE: The vent fitting MUST be installed with the airflow marking arrow pointed toward the vent pipe, with the drain stub at a 20° to 30° downward slope.